Maxence-Labesse/AutoMxL/README.md

 from a raw dataset to a deployable model.
 It can be used as well as a functions/classes catalogue to ease and speed-up Data Scientists repetitive dev tasks.

-You can fin the whole code documentation on [MLBG59 Readthedoc documentation](https://mlbg59.readthedocs.io/en/latest/)
+You can find the whole code documentation on [MLBG59 Readthedoc documentation](https://mlbg59.readthedocs.io/en/latest/)

 # Getting Started
 ### Prerequisites